 Beveled wool felt shaped to fit the front of the Ghost panel.
 Two pieces per side, use the bigger one alone for a 1/4" lift, both together for a 1/2" lift.
 You can also shim one side more than the other if your horse has a bigger shoulder (shim the smaller shoulder).
 NOTE: price includes shipping.
 If you are ordering a saddle, these are included for free

-If panel inserts aren't enough (although in that case you should consider getting a rigid pommel base) or you have closed panels, it's also possible to shim in the pads.
-You want to make sure you are using the pad inserts so you don't put a transition next to the horse, plus they'll stay in place better.
+If panel shims aren't enough (although in that case you should consider getting a rigid pommel base) or you have closed panels, it's also possible to shim in the pads.
+You want to make sure you are still using the foam pad inserts so you don't put a transition next to the horse, plus they'll stay in place better.

 NOTE: price includes shipping